The Women of Troy advance to the NCAA regional championship match for the ninth time under head coach Mick Haley

 The Women of Troy defeated the Gaels, 3-0, in the second round of the 2012 NCAA Championships.

-Mick Haley is in his 13th season as head coach at USC and continues to add to the rich history and heritage of one of the most successful women's volleyball programs in the nation.
+Mick Haley is in his 14th season (38th overall) as head coach at USC and continues to add to the rich history and heritage of one of the most successful women's volleyball programs in the nation.

-Haley guided the 2003 squad to a perfect 35-0 record (only the fourth team to ever accomplish the feat).
+Haley guided the 2003 squad to a perfect 35-0 record (only the fourth team to ever accomplish the feat at the time).
 For these accomplishments, he earned the most prestigious honor among collegiate coaches and something that had eluded him in previous years of his collegiate coaching career as he was honored as the AVCA Division I Coach of the Year.

 As a two-time national championship head coach at Texas and four-year United States National Team coach, Haley took the helm of the Trojan program at the start of the 2001 season.
 He brought a tradition of excellence as one of the elite coaches in the game with him to a University with a rich tradition of its own.